Scarman Report: Findings and recommendations

 According to the Scarman report, the riots were a spontaneous outburst of built-up resentment sparked by particular incidents.
 Lord Scarman stated that "complex political, social and economic factors" created a "disposition towards violent protest".
 The Scarman report highlighted problems of racial disadvantage and inner city decline, warning that "urgent action" was needed to prevent racial disadvantage becoming an "endemic, ineradicable disease threatening the very survival of our society".

-Scarman found unquestionable evidence of the disproportionate and indiscriminate use of 'stop and search' powers by the police against black people.
-The report details the use of arbitrary roadblocks, the stopping and searching of pedestrians and mass detention (943 stops, 118 arrests and 75 charges).
+Scarman rejected the widespread public notion that the conduct of the police forces were inherently prejudicial.
+He traced racial prejudice back to single officers below the rank of senior officers and argued for the general integrity and respectability of the police forces.
+The report details the use of arbitrary roadblocks, stopping and searching of pedestrians and mass detention (943 stops, 118 arrests and 75 charges).
 Operation Swamp 81 was conducted by the police without any consultation with the community or the home-beat officers.
 Liaison arrangements between police, community and local authority had collapsed before the riots and according to the Scarman report, the local community mistrusted the police and their methods of policing.
 Scarman recommended changes in training and law enforcement, and the recruitment of more ethnic minorities into the police force.
 According to the report "institutional racism" did not exist, but positive discrimination to tackle racial disadvantage was "a price worth paying".